admb-project/admb/trunk/README.txt

 Steps:
 1. Open MSYS shell, at C:\msys\1.0\msys.bat or in shortcut Start->MinGW->MinGW Shell.

-2. Extract source distribution if downloaded from website in ZIP format, if the source was checked out through SVN, this step can be skipped.

-   $ unzip admb-'version'.zip

-   where 'version' is the distribution version.

 2. Change to the distribution or build directory, typically C:\admb-trunk.
    The MSYS shell always starts in its own directory, so if MSYS was installed in C:\MSYS and the distribution directory name is admb-trunk then this command is: